asiamegic/docker_pipeline_ci_cd/README.md

   <hr>

-  you can also see my previous project on building SI DI pipeline azure devops, by the link https://github.com/asiamegic/azure_devops_pipeline
+  you can also see my previous project on building CI/CD pipeline azure devops, by the link https://github.com/asiamegic/azure_devops_pipeline

 <br><br>
-Good luck!
-I was glad to see you here ;)
+<b>Good luck!
+I was glad to see you here ;)  </b>